nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <!-- insert diagram here -->

 Apart from ensuring atomic data operation, this implementation greatly simpifies the implementation of the undo feature.
-Must be nice!

 ### Undo feature